-Graduate Courses

-- 518

-20TH CENTURY SPAIN: THE AVANT-GARDE IN LITERATURE AND ART

-4 credits

-Prerequisite: Graduate status or permission of department.
-A comparative study of the major literary and artistic movements in Spain which illustrate the primary cultural changes of the century.
-Conducted in Spanish. - THE SPANISH CIVIL WAR AND ITS CULTURAL IMPACT 519 4 credits rerequisite: Graduate status or permission of department.
-Study of the impact of the Civil War on Spanish culture. - SPECIAL TOPICS IN SPECIALIZED LANGUAGE SKILLS OR CULTURE 522 OR LITERATURE

-1-4 credits Prerequisite: Graduate status or permission of department.
-(May be repeated.)
-Development of specialized language skills or reading of significant works of literature or culture not studied in other courses.

-- 20TH CENTURY SPANISH-AMERICAN NOVEL 4 credits 525 Prerequisite: Graduate status or permission of department.
-Reading and discussion of repre-sentative contemporary Latin American novels.
-Conducted in Spanish. - LATINO CULTURES IN THE USA 527 4 credits Prerequisites: Graduate status or permission of department.
+LATINO CULTURES IN THE USA 527 4 credits Prerequisites: Graduate status or permission of department.
 Inquiry into the Latino experience of displacement and marginality through the analysis of cultural manifestations in the USA.
-Conducted in Spanish. - 530 WOMEN IN 20TH CENTURY HISPANIC LITERATURE 4 credits Perequisite: Graduate status or permission of department.
+Conducted in Spanish.

+- WOMEN IN 20TH CENTURY HISPANIC LITERATURE 530 4 credits Prerequisite: Graduate status or permission of department.
 Reading and analysis of selected works from the 20th Century that depict women in Hispanic countries.
 Methodologies of feminist criticism will be studied.
-Conducted in Spanish.

-HISPANIC CULTURE: SPAIN 4 credits 531 Prerequisite: Graduate status or permission of department.
+Conducted in Spanish. - 531 HISPANIC CULTURE: SPAIN 4 credits Prerequisite: Graduate status or permission of department.
 Study of society, customs, histo-ry, art, music, etc. of Spain, from a Hispanic perspective.
 Does not count toward the MA in Spanish.
-Conducted in Spanish.

-532 HISPANIC CULTURE: SPANISH AMERICA 4 credits Prerequisites: Graduate status or permission of department.
+Conducted in Spanish. - 532 HISPANIC CULTURE: SPANISH AMERICA 4 credits Prerequisites: Graduate status or permission of department.
 Overview and historical survey of Spanish American civilization and culture.
 Does not count toward the M.A. in Spanish.
-Conducted in Spanish.

-- SPANISH TEACHING PRACTICUM 661 Prerequisite: Graduate status or permission of department.
+Conducted in Spanish. - 661 SPANISH TEACHING PRACTICUM 2 credits Prerequisite: Graduate status or permission of department.
 Orientation and practice of partic-ular aspects of teaching Spanish language and culture.
 Student teaching experiences are peri-odically reviewed and evaluated.
-These credits may not be applied toward degree requirements - 697.8 INDIVIDUAL READINGS IN SPANISH - Content of given individual reading program taken from course contests approved for gradu-ate work in Spanish.
+These credits may not be applied toward degree requirements. - 697.8 INDIVIDUAL READINGS IN SPANISH 1-4 credits each Content of given individual reading program taken from course contests approved for gradu-ate work in Spanish. - PHILOSOPHY 3600:

-PHILOSOPHY PLATO
+511 PLATO

-- Prerequisite: Permission of instructor.
-Detailed study of the origin and development of Plato's Theory of Forms and the related theories of knowledge, ethics, and politics. - AQUINAS 514 Prerequisite: Permission of instructor.
-An in depth examination of the philosophy of Thomas Aquinas covering his contributions in metaphysics, epistemology, ethics, political the ory, and philosophical theology. - 515 AUGUSTINE 3 credits Prerequisite: Permission of instructor.
-An in depth examination of the philosophy of St. Augus-tine covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology. - 20TH CENTURY ANALYTIC PHILOSOPHY 518 3 credits Prerequisite: Permission of instructor.
+- Prerequisite: Permission of instructor, Detailed study of the origin and development of Plato's Theory of Forms and the related theories of knowledge, ethics, and politics - 514 AQUINAS 3 credits rerequisite: Permission of instructor.
+An in depth examination of the philosophy Thomas Aquinas covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology.
+515 AUGUSTINE 3 credits - Prerequisite: Permission of instructor.
+An in depth examination of the philosophy of St. Augus-tine covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology.
+518 20TH CENTURY ANALYTIC PHILOSOPHY 3 credits

+Prerequisite: Permission of instructor.
 Study of ideal and ordinary language movements in 20th Century British and American philosophy.
 Deals with such figures as Russell, Carnap, Ayer, Moore, Wittgenstein, Ryle and Austen.

-521 PHILOSOPHY OF LAW Prerequisite: Permission of instructor.
-Identification and critical evaluation of classic and con-temporary theories and assumptions of law, including legal reasoning, justice, natural law, punishment, etc.
+PHILOSOPHY OF LAW

+3 credits Prerequisite: Permission of instructor.
+Identification and critical evaluation of classic and contemporary theories and assumptions of law, including legal reasoning, justice, natural law, punishment, etc.